rvost/dayz-ce-schema/README.md

 ### Planed features

-- Make validation context aware (e.g. you can't use flags that are not defined in `cfglimitsdefinition.xml`)
 - Provide full project validation.
+- Provide quick fixes for common validation errors.
+- Provide actions to split and organise custom files.

 ## Requirements

+**This extension requires [Java](https://www.java.com/)** (17 or newer), so make sure you have this installed.

-This extension relies on the [XML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) for schema validation, so make sure you have this installed.
+It also relies on the [XML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) for schema validation, but this can be installed automatically if you don't have it.

 ## Known Issues